-Due to COVID-19, during the 2020-2021 school year or for as long as the COVID-19 pandemic continues, certain provisions of this handbook will be superseded or modified by this COVID-19 Appendix.
+Due to COVID-19, during the 2020-2021 and 2021-2022 school years, or for as long as the COVID-19 pandemic continues, certain provisions of this handbook will be superseded or modified by this COVID-19 Appendix.
 Please be sure to familiarize yourself with this information.
+We reserve the right to modify this Appendix as conditions change.